 Over the last two decades, the international mining sector has undergone changes in its global geographies of investment, ownership and demand, as well as in national and local geographies of extraction.
-Not all these shifts imply that patterns identified in the resource will persist, though many of them have quite ambiguous implications for the quality of governance in the countries experiencing mineral growth and also seem likely to foster social protest.
+Not all these shifts imply that patterns identified in the resource curse literature will persist, though many of them have quite ambiguous implications for the quality of governance in the countries experiencing mineral growth and also seem likely to foster social protest.

-Between 1990 and 2001, mining investment in developing economies showed, in relative terms, a steady increase, while that in developed economies declined (Bridge, 2004a).
-This appears to be an effect of the types of macroeconomic and sector reforms just noted, coupled with the push effect of more stringent environmental standards and concerns in the North (Holden and Jacobson, 2007; Cardiff and Sampat, 2007).
-Of course, important mining activity has continued in the global North, especially in Canada, the USA and Australia, and it may well be that global warming, ice melt and policy changes may lead to increased exploration in the Canadian Arctic, Antarctica and elsewhere.
+Between 1990 and 2001 mining investment in developing economies showed, in relative terms, a steady increase while that in developed economies declined (Bridge, 2004a).
+This appears to be an effect of the types of macroeconomic and sector reforms just noted, coupled with the push effect of more stringent environmental standards and concerns in the North (Cardiff and Sampat, 2007; Holden and Jacobson, 2007).
+Of course, important mining activity has continued in the global North, especially in Canada, the USA and Australia, and it may well be that global warming, ice melt and policy changes lead to increased exploration in the Canadian Arctic, Antarctica and elsewhere.
 Nonetheless, the increase of investment in developing countries has been palpable.

-This growth into the global South has been geographically uneven, with some regions - and some countries within those regions - seeing far more growth than others (Bridge, 2004a; Cardiff and Sampat, 2007).
-Latin America has seen a steady increase in its share of global investment, from 12 percent in 1990 to fully 33 percent by 2000 (de Echave, 2007), and during the 1990s it saw 12 of the world's 25 largest mining investment projects (Bridge (2004a).
-Investment in mineral exploration in Africa is also increasing rapidly, from four percent of global spending in 1991 to 17.5 percent in 1998, and overall mining investment in sub-Saharan Africa doubled between 1990 and 1997 (Pegg, 2006, p.
-383).
-Gold mine production in Ghana increased 700 percent over the last two decades (Hilson and Yakovleva, 2007, p.
-101).
+This growth in the global South has been geographically uneven, with some regions - and some countries within those regions - seeing far more growth than others (Bridge, 2004a; Cardiff and Sampat, 2007; UNCTAD, 2007).
+Latin America has seen a steady increase in its share of global investment from 12 per cent in 1990 to fully 33 per cent by 2000 (de Echave, 2007), and during the 1990s it saw twelve of the world's twenty-five largest mining investment projects (Bridge, 2004a).
+Investment in mineral exploration in Africa is also increasing rapidly, from 4 per cent of global spending in 1991 to 17.5 per cent in 1998, and overall mining investment in sub-Saharan Africa doubled between 1990 and 1997 (Pegg, 2006: 383).
+Gold mine production in Ghana increased 700 per cent over the last two decades (Hilson and Yakovleva, 2007: 101).

 There is also somewhat greater geographical unevenness in the domiciles of companies involved in mineral extraction.
-By 2006, the Brazilian miner, Companhia Vale do Rio Doce had 'emerged as a full scale, integrated, diversified and successful global mining giant from a regional iron ore company', becoming one of the world's top four mining companies (PricewaterhouseCoopers, 2007, p.29).
-By 2008, the top 40 companies included five from China, and two from each of Russian, India and Indonesia (PricewaterhouseCoopers, 2008, p.50).
-Thus, one begins to see emerging market companies increasing their mining investment in Latin America, Africa and elsewhere (often with support from their home states in deals which combine mining and development).11 Their presence is also being increasingly felt in investment markets: news was made in 2007 when for the first time a British company (Monterrico Metals) listed on London's Alternative Investment Market and with significant copper assets in Peru was purchased by a Chinese consortium (Zijin).12
+By 2006, the Brazilian mining company Companhia Vale do Rio Doce had 'emerged as a full scale, integrated, diversified and successful global mining giant from a regional iron ore company', becoming one of the world's top four mining companies (PricewaterhouseCoopers, 2007: 29).
+By 2008, the top forty companies included five from China, and two from each of Russia, India and Indonesia (PricewaterhouseCoopers, 2008: 50).
+Thus one begins to see emerging market companies increasing their mining investment in Latin America, Africa and elsewhere (often with support from their home states in deals which combine mining and development).
+Their presence is also being increasingly felt in investment markets: news was made in 2007 when for the first time a British company (Monterrico Metals) listed on London's Alternative Investment Market and with significant copper assets in Peru was purchased by a Chinese consortium (Zijin).